Newsletter

 Last updated

-Kari vodka is produced in Washington, District of Columbia.
+Kari vodka is produced in Rwanda.
 Kari vodka is bottled at 80-89 proof (40-44.5% ABV).
-The brand is registered to a facility in Washington, District of Columbia.
+The US importer of record is based in Washington, District of Columbia.
 Labels are filed at 80-89 proof (40-44.5% ABV).
 All facts in this summary come from the TTB Public COLA Registry.

 At a glance